 Some people get their first panic attacks when they're severely stressed.
 Others get their first one out of the blue, with no way to see it coming.
 The latter is what happened to famous actress and model Kim Basinger, who had her first panic attack in the middle of a grocery store.
 Her panic attacks were so terrible that she developed agoraphobia and depression as a result.

 Charlie Beljan is a golfer that became the face of panic attacks when he suffered from one while playing on the PGA tour.
-He managed to finish with one of the lowest scores of his career despite himself and the paramedics believing he was having a heart attack that turned out to be nothing more than a severe panic attack.
+He managed to finish with one of the lowest scores of his career despite himself and the paramedics believing he had a heart attack that turned out to be nothing more than a severe panic attack.

 Being beautiful and famous doesn't stop anxiety.
 Scarlett Johansson, who shared that she often feels nervous on sets before filming a movie, has also said that right before filming she has suffered from some severe anxiety attacks.
 It's not clear if she's talking about "severe anxiety" or "panic attacks," but it's obvious that the actress is not without that added stress.

 The most famous singer in the world in 2011 and 2012 appears to have suffered from not only panic attacks but also social phobia and severe stage fright.
 Performing in front of crowds of thousands can give anyone stage fright, but at one point Adele had to quit touring as she found the anxiety and panic unbearable.
 She eventually started touring again, but brought her therapist with her on the road to help her cope.

 Famous People With Obsessive Compulsive Disorder

 But those that live with OCD know how debilitating and stressful it can be.
 It's not just liking order or never using a public bathroom.
 Those with OCD develop severe anxiety, have unusual thoughts or fears, and perform ritualistic behaviors specifically to get through their day to day life.

 There are several famous people that feel your pain.
 A small sample of these people includes: